Stella Menna

-Stella Menna (born 18 February 1988) is an Italian former professional tennis player and an Italian food blogger known as Unastellaincucina.
+Stella Menna (born 18 February 1988) is an Italian former professional tennis player and an Italian food blogger known as UnaStellaInCucina.

 Menna, a right-handed player from Rome, featured in the junior draws at the 2005 Australian Open.

 On the professional tour, Menna reached a career-high singles ranking of 336.
-In 2007 she made her WTA Tour main draw debut in the women's doubles of the 2007 Rome Masters and featured in her only other main draw a week later at the 2007 İstanbul Cup, also in doubles.
+In 2007, she made her WTA Tour main-draw debut in the women's doubles of the 2007 Italian Open and featured in her only other main draw a week later at the 2007 İstanbul Cup, also in doubles.